JiriLojda/integration-diagrams-net/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/JiriLojda/integration-diagrams-net)

+> The repository has the [continuous delivery configuration](./.github/workflows/deploy.yml) using GitHub Actions being triggered by the new release and releasing to `gh-pages` branch.
+This setup is used for internal purposes.
+If you want to use the custom element, the recommended way is to fork the repository, make a code review, and deploy the repository on your own.

 ## Saved value

 This is an example of a value saved in the custom element that can be used on your site.
 Keep in mind that it is serialized into string.